 11. Use tags and categories from the start of blogging.
 Oh how I wish I had done this in the beginning.
 So if you are just starting out as a blogger DO THIS!
 It will save you so much time in the future.
 So as you do your blog posts add tags and put them in categories, that way you will have your posts organized.
 I didn’t do this for the first two years of blogging and I’ve slowly gone through old posts to tag and categorize them so my readers can find them.

 12. Be willing to invest a little in your blog.
 It doesn’t have to be a lot of money, if you don’t have a lot of extra income then don’t spend a lot, there is a lot of free information and content out there.
 I have found that to really grow you need to invest a little, especially if you want your blog to become a business and make you money you need to be willing to invest a little.
-If you want to invest here is what I recommend here and here!

 13. learn social media a little at a time.
 This is one of the most important tips.
-There is so many Social Media platforms out there.
+There are so many Social Media platforms out there.
 It can get very overwhelming if you try to keep up with all of them.
 I have found much more success with social media with my blog when I found which platform worked for me and focusing on one or two platforms and putting a lot of effort in those and not much effort into the others.
 For me it was Pinterest.
 I have grown my Pinterest to almost 20,000 followers and am seeing great numbers from it.
 I am now trying to figure out Periscope but am not spending much time on other platforms.

 14. learn your analytics for your blog and social media.
 I love analytics because I love numbers.
 I always have loved them in my life.
 So analytics are fun for me.
 If you ask my husband he will tell you I love my numbers too much because I am always monitoring them.
 You don’t have to love them like I do, especially if numbers aren’t your thing.
 It is a good idea to learn the basics of your analytics and look for upcoming posts on analytics because I think it’s so important.